mkj/rpi-flipflop/README.md

  - mmcblk0p1 - vfat, perhaps 40MB.
 I'll call this the "first boot partition", it has a Linux kernel and the flipflop initramfs (and other boot files).

- - "normal boot" partition, has all the boot files
+ - "normal boot" partition, has all the boot files for the normal distro.
- - "safe" partition, also has all the boot files.
-It's cmdline.txt probably points at a different root partition to normal.
+ - "safe" partition, also has all the boot files but for the safe distro.
+Its cmdline.txt probably points at a different root partition to normal.
- - Other root partitions for each boot distro.
+ - The root partitions for each of the normal/safe partitions
+ - Anything else (including config file partition, see below)

 - Set up a vfat mmcblk0p1 partition with the contents of https://github.com/raspberrypi/firmware/tree/master/boot